Rethinking the Effective Sample Size: Conclusion

+Since the $\ESS$ metric was derived in \cite{Kong92}, it has been widely used in the literature of importance sampling.
+In this paper, we have revisited its derivation, highlighting the assumptions and approximations, and summarizing the undesired properties.
+Moreover, we have shown in representative numerical examples that the metric can produce misleading conclusions.
+The purpose of this paper is to raise awareness about the $\ESS$, so it can be applied carefully.

+We have also described alternative derivations and interesting connections with other metrics.
+We have revisited alternative metrics that have been recently proposed in the literature, and we have discussed potential improvements of the metric.
+Namely, we have discussed the generalization for the case of multiple proposals, the incorporation of the function $h(\x)$ which is key in the efficiency of the SNIS estimator, and the inclusion of information that is present in the set of samples.
+Our preliminary exploration will allow for further research in those directions.

+In the future, we would like to use the unnormalized IS weights to evaluate a sequence of particle approximations.
+Even if they do not have an absolute measure of performance (because $Z$ is unknown), in adaptive IS schemes, one could exploit this information in iterative schemes.
 Finally, it would be desirable to have a more stable particle approximation.
 Note that the unnormalized IS weights often follow a right skewed distribution, which translates into having many zeros in the normalized weights.
 We could either use the \emph{median} instead of the mean.
-We could also nonlinearly transform the unnormalized weights before normalizing them as in \cite{ionides2008,koblents2013population,vehtari2015pareto}.
+We could also nonlinearly transform the unnormalized weights before normalizing them as in \cite{ionides2008,koblents2013population,vehtari2015pareto} (see a review in \cite{martino2018comparison}). }